AvaloniaUI/avalonia-docs/docs/guides/implementation-guides/how-to-implement-dependency-injection.md

         BindingPlugins.DataValidators.RemoveAt(0);

-        // Register all the services needed for the application to run
+        // Register all the services needed for the application to run var collection = new ServiceCollection();
-        // If in design mode we register different set of services using the extension method from step 2 var collection = new ServiceCollection();
         collection.AddCommonServices();
-        if (Design.IsDesignMode)
-        {
-            collection.RegisterDesignTimeServices();
-        }
-        else
-        {
-            collection.RegisterRealServices();
-        }

         // Creates a ServiceProvider containing services from the provided IServiceCollection var services = collection.BuildServiceProvider();